bibleexchange/courses/doctrine-3/2300_the-trinity-is-illustrated-throughout-creation.md

 #### Future

-### The Trinity is Illustrated in Light.
+### The Trinity is Illustrated in Light

 #### Ultra-violet

-Invisible to the eye
+It is invisible to the eye.

-No man hath seen God the Father -- John 1:18
+No man hath seen God the Father (John 1:18).

 #### Visible light

-The Son has been seen by man
+The Son has been seen by man.

-God is made known to man through The Son
+God is made known to man through the Son.

 #### Caloric element of light

-That which is felt as warmth
+That which is felt as warmth.

-The Holy Spirit is felt, but not seen
+The Holy Spirit is felt, but not seen.

-### The Trinity is illustrated in Geometry.
+### The Trinity is illustrated in Geometry

 Geometry is made up of three basic elements: point, line and plane.

-### The Trinity is illustrated in Matter.
+### The Trinity is illustrated in Matter

 #### Motion